db260179/pi-gen-0w/README.md

     * Modified `wpa_supplicant.conf` to capture the configuration for a WPA2 AES network, using variables `WIFI_SSID` and `WIFI_PSK` that can be provided in the config.
+    * Removed fake-hwclock and some other packages not needed for a headless box with read-only root.
- * Stages 3, 4, and 5 disabled.
+ * Stages 4, and 5 disabled.
  * Created new Stage 3 installing the following packages:
     * openssh-server
     * python
+ * Created Stage 6 making changes appropriate for a read-only root filesystem.
  * `export-image`:
     * Added a second `8.8.4.4` name server to `resolv.conf`.
     * Added a file to `/etc/network/interfaces.d` for configuring `wlan0`.